spack/setup-spack/README.md

-# Setup Spack in Github Actions
+# Setup Spack in GitHub Actions

 Set up the [Spack package manager](https://github.com/spack/spack) with a default build cache to speed up your actions.